What is TIL (tumor-infiltrating lymphocyte) therapy?

 Tumor-infiltrating lymphocyte, or TIL, therapy uses a patient’s own immune system T cells to fight cancer.
 The therapy involves removing T cells from a piece of the patient’s tumor – where the T cells have congregated after being alerted to the cancer – growing them outside the body, then re-infusing them by the billions to attack the disease.

-In early 2024, TIL therapy achieved an important milestone when the Food and Drug Administration approved it, for the first time, as a cancer treatment.
+In early 2024, TIL therapy achieved an important milestone when the U.S. Food and Drug Administration approved it, for the first time, as a cancer treatment.
 The approval is specifically for the treatment of advanced melanoma that doesn’t respond to certain immunotherapy drugs or targeted agents.
 Researchers are currently conducting clinical trials to learn if TIL therapy can also be effective against other solid tumors such as advanced lung cancer and cervical cancer.

 What is special about TILs?